mbhulin/OrientTutorial/schema_for_locations.md

-# Develop Schema for Locations
+# Develop the Schema for Locations
 ![Location Hierarchy](LocationHierarchy.JPG)

 Locations relevant for the robot are rooms, floors, houses, even outdoor locations like a yard or a street.
 Hence we have to define a vertex class **Location** as subclass of V.